george-hawkins/arf-drone/eachine-qx95.md

 You may also notice that the FPV camera is gone in this picture.
 The fun thing here is that you're free to customize your drone as you want.
 I don't have any of the FPV gear needed to receive the camera signal so as it's bulky and unnecessary I desolderd it (though you could just as well snip the connections to the flight controller board).
 Note: it's definitely lead free solder on the board so even with my soldering iron set to 425C the solder didn't melt straight away.

-It's a shame that you don't seem to be able to buy any of these small drones without an FPV camera as even the most [basic camera](https://www.fpvmodel.com/skyzone-5-8g-25mw-48-channel-transmitter-with-camera-_g1291.html) is fairly expensive and clearly contributes significantly to the overall cost.
+It's a shame that you don't seem to be able to buy any of these small drones preassembled without an FPV camera as even the basic [QX95 camera](https://www.banggood.com/Eachine-QX90-Micro-Racing-Quadcopter-Spare-Parts-5_8g-25MW-32CH-VTX-520TVL-CMOS-14-Camera-3-In-1-p-1079391.html) is fairly expensive and constitutes about a third of the overall cost.

 I also removed the LED strip as (initially at least) this just seemed like a gimic to me - but as you'll see later I added it back once I realized its value.